Low Gillerthwaite Field Centre, Ennerdale, Cleator, CA23 3AX

 Public Transport:Whitehaven station 12 miles.
 Buses to Ennerdale Bridge from Cleator Moor or Cockermouth (5 miles).

-This accommodation is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee, has availability this New Year and is on the map of accommodation for school groups, the Coast to Coast Mountain Bike route and the Coast to Coast Walk.
+This accommodation is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee and is on the map of accommodation for school groups, the Coast to Coast Mountain Bike route and the Coast to Coast Walk.

 February 25th 2019